matteo14c/HaploCoV/docs/source/perlMummer.rst

 Unix, from binaries
 ====================

-If you OS does not feature pre-compiled software packages for the installation of Mummer, you can compile from binaries.
+If your OS does not feature pre-compiled software packages for the installation of Mummer, you can compile from binaries.
 Please follow this link https://sourceforge.net/projects/mummer/files/ for detailed instructions on how to install and run Mummer.
 Please notice that after you have succesfully compiled all the executables by running:

 ::